ketansohani/BigMart-Sales-Prediction/README.md

 ## Feature Engineering
 1. Item Weight: The missing values were imputed by mean of Item weights for a particular Item Identifier
-2.Outlet Size: The missing values were imputed with mode (most frequent category) of Outlet Size for a particular Outlet Type (Grocery Store, Supermarket Type1, Supermarket Type2, Supermarket Type3)
+2. Outlet Size: The missing values were imputed with mode (most frequent category) of Outlet Size for a particular Outlet Type (Grocery Store, Supermarket Type1, Supermarket Type2, Supermarket Type3)
 3. Items for which Item_Visibility was 0, was replaced with mean of Item_Visibility column
 4. The categories in Item_Fat_Content were renamed.
 5. Categorical columns were converted to numeric using One-Hot Encoding.